 Official USFSA Basic Skills logo, year end patches, and certificates earned for levels passed

 EAFSC Learn to Skate USA members have the opportunity to participate in basic skills competitions and are eligible to skate in exhibitions and the annual Ice Show, and all other Learn to Skate functions.

 EAFSC typically offers 8-10 week Learn to Skate USA sessions in the fall and winter.
 Sessions are generally on Sunday evenings.
 Skaters ages 3 to adult are eligible to participate.
 Pre-registration is necessary.

 Beginner lessons, using the Snow Plow Sam curriculum, is geared toward children ages 2-6.
-There is also a Parent-Tot option, where an adult skater can learn alongside a young skater.
-Both lesson options are led by our qualified coaching staff and are 30 minutes.
+Lessons are led by our qualified coaching staff and are 30 minutes.
 Helmets are required for all skaters age five and younger, and recommended for any beginner.